Important Global Message

 Residents that hear sirens sounding during this time should understand that this is a test and only a test.
 Title 44 Code of Federal Regulations, Section 350 requires there be a means to provide early notification to the populace within 10-miles of nuclear power plants.
 The entire test lasts approximately 20 minutes and consists of a voice notification that the test is about to begin; a test sound; and a voice notification that the test has ended.

 Please refer to the Safety Information Guide mailed to all FPL customers.
-If you would like to receive one of these guides please call FPL customer service at 305-442-8770 or log on to the Nuclear Safety Section of the FPL Web site.
+If you would like to receive one of these guides please call FPL customer service at 305-442-8770 or log on to the FPL Safety and Security webpage.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.